LeijieZhang001/leijiezhang001.github.io/source/_posts/Perception-Uncertainty-in-Deep-Learning.md

 ## 6.&ensp;参考文献
 <a id="1" href="#1ref">[1]</a> Kendall, Alex, and Yarin Gal.
 "What uncertainties do we need in bayesian deep learning for computer vision?."
 Advances in neural information processing systems.
 2017.
-<a id="2" href="#2ref">[2]</a> Feng, Di, Lars Rosenbaum, and Klaus Dietmayer.
-"Towards safe autonomous driving: Capture uncertainty in the deep neural network for lidar 3d vehicle detection."
-2018 21st International Conference on Intelligent Transportation Systems (ITSC).
-IEEE, 2018.
-<a id="3" href="#3ref">[3]</a> Feng, Di, et al. "Leveraging heteroscedastic aleatoric uncertainties for robust real-time lidar 3d object detection."
-2019 IEEE Intelligent Vehicles Symposium (IV).
-IEEE, 2019.
-<a id="1" href="#1ref">[1]</a> Feng, Di, et al. "Deep active learning for efficient training of a lidar 3d object detector." arXiv preprint arXiv:1901.10609 (2019).
 <a id="2" href="#2ref">[2]</a> Gal, Yarin.
 Uncertainty in deep learning.
 Diss.
 PhD thesis, University of Cambridge, 2016.
-<a id="3" href="#1ref">[3]</a> Feng, Di, Lars Rosenbaum, and Klaus Dietmayer.
-"Towards safe autonomous driving: Capture uncertainty in the deep neural network for lidar 3d vehicle detection."
-2018 21st International Conference on Intelligent Transportation Systems (ITSC).
-IEEE, 2018.
-<a id="1" href="#1ref">[1]</a> Loquercio, Antonio , Segù, Mattia, and D. Scaramuzza .
+<a id="3" href="#1ref">[3]</a> Loquercio, Antonio , Segù, Mattia, and D. Scaramuzza .
 "A General Framework for Uncertainty Estimation in Deep Learning."
 (2019).
-<a id="2" href="#2ref">[2]</a> Gast, Jochen , and S. Roth .
-"Lightweight Probabilistic Deep Networks."
-(2018).
-<a id="3" href="#3ref">[3]</a> https://github.com/mattiasegu/uncertainty_estimation_deep_learning/blob/master/contrib/adf.py
-<a id="1" href="#1ref">[1]</a> Kendall, Alex, Yarin Gal, and Roberto Cipolla.
+<a id="4" href="#1ref">[4]</a> Kendall, Alex, Yarin Gal, and Roberto Cipolla.
 "Multi-task learning using uncertainty to weigh losses for scene geometry and semantics."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2018.
-<a id="2" href="#2ref">[2]</a> Kendall, Alex, and Yarin Gal.
-"What uncertainties do we need in bayesian deep learning for computer vision?."
-Advances in neural information processing systems.
-2017.